 We're not sure why the high of a scent-related compliment is so entirely intoxicating.
 Perhaps it's because a fragrance can so easily become inextricably linked to a certain time period, experience, or person.
-Or perhaps it's just because the unique way we smell feels less obvious and intentional than, say, a bright red lipstick or shimmering highlighter (not that we don't love being complimented on those things).
+Or perhaps it's just because the unique way we smell feels less obvious and intentional than, say, bright red lipstick or shimmering highlighter (not that we don't love being complimented on those things).
 Even though a quick spritz (or in this story's case, a quick roll) can be just as easily washed off and erased as makeup, the way we smell, and another person's appreciation for it, feels a heck of a lot more personal.

 Our scent feels like an extension of both mood and persona—regardless of whether you're the type of person to wear a singular perfume for your entire life or the kind of person to experiment with a new fragrance weekly.
 And for that, we're unequivocally grateful for rollerball perfumes, an ingenious invention that allows us to wear our favorite formulas regardless of travel (they're TSA-friendly), Saturday night rendezvous (they always fit in our tiniest clutches), or even extra-sweaty workout sessions (they're one of our gym-bag staples).

-Plus, the fact that the majority fragrances these days come in the ever-so-handy rollerball variety makes the idea of them even more winsome.
+Plus, the fact that the majority of fragrances these days come in the ever-so-handy rollerball variety makes the idea of them even more winsome.
 Better yet, they're significantly less stressful for our beauty budgets and allow us to play around with new notes sans the commitment of a full-size, expensive bottle.
 What's not to love?
 In an ode to our love for rollerball perfumes in addition to some of our all-time-favorite scents, we've compiled a very sniffable list of the top 10 rollerball perfumes practically begging for your wrists and décolletage.
 Keep scrolling for the 10 that never fail to earn us scores of compliments—or distinctively scented memories.

 We're big fans of Maison Louis Marie's spicy and floral No. 10 iteration that serves as the perfect olfactory antidote for those who savor both salty and sweet.
-In this perfume's case, the touch of sharpness is lent from notes of eucalyptus, lemon, cedarwood, and vetiver, while cozy-sweet flickerings of nutmeg and sweet tonka bean round it all out for additional robustness.
+In this perfume's case, the touch of sharpness is lent from notes of eucalyptus, lemon, cedarwood, and vetiver, while cozy-sweet flickering of nutmeg and sweet tonka bean round it all out for additional robustness.

 Personally, I go absolutely nuts for anything directly inspired by or reminiscent of Old Hollywood.
 That said, I prefer my fragrances to be light, airy, and not at all cloying (a rarity among historically rich perfumes from the silver screen's golden age).
 This perfume rollerball is inspired by the rose gardens of late Hollywood film star Natalie Wood and was created by Natasha Gregson Wagner (her daughter) in collaboration with Claude Dir, master perfumer at the House of Mane.
 It's infused with rose (obvi), geranium, and heliotrope for a fresh, forest-dewed finish that feels classic yet eons away from old-fashioned.